 - Education was given priority

-- It made right to work a fundamental right and made it duty of government to provide employment
+- It made the right to work a fundamental right and made it duty of government to provide employment

 - Private property for production was ended